IBM/zen-secrets-vaults/docs/02_configuration/configure_vault_integration.md

     AWS Secrets Manager
     Field | Details
     ------|--------
     Bridge URL | The fully qualified URL of the bridge.
 The URL must have the following format: http://bridge-location.example.com:port.
+If the bridge is running as a Kubernetes deployment on the same cluster, use https://ibm-zen-vault-bridge-svc.
     Vault URL | The fully qualified URL of the vault that you want to connect to.
 The URL must have the following format: http://vault-location.example.com:port.
     Access Key ID | Key ID used for API authorization, it is part key ID and secret set and long-term security credential.
     Secret Access Key | Secret used for API authorization, it is part key ID and secret set and long-term security credential.